lisaparma/IRProject-MeSHBasedSemanticQueryExpansion/README.md

 ## How to use it:
 - clone repository
-- insert terrier.project-5.1 directory into this repo
+- insert "terrier.project-5.1" directory into this repo
 - rename it as "terrier"
-- Run script.sh
+- Run main.sh
 - Everything is ok :ok_hand: